theblaisecode/age-calculator/README.md

 # Frontend Mentor - Age Calculator

-This challenge is a HTML and CSS and JavaScript project (fully responsive on all screens).
+This challenge is a HTML, CSS and JavaScript project (fully responsive on all screens).

 The aim was building out this age calculator and getting it as close to the design as possible.